whitedevil9991/white-devil/README.md

 # white-devil
-i'm love open source and ditched windows a year ago and came into the world of linux and i never looked back !
+I love open source and ditched windows a year ago and came into the world of linux and i never looked back !